Filipino Student Society of the University of Sydney

 Logo Redesign

-The new FSS USYD logo, made in 2022, was refined even further to optimize it for multiple graphic instances, such as symmetry, a problem that Beng brought up during our transfer meeting.
+The new FSS USYD logo, made in 2021, was refined even further to optimize it for multiple graphic instances, such as symmetry, a problem that Beng brought up during our transfer meeting.
+As such, the new logo is an overall minor improvement from its previous iteration in order for it to be more flexible across its promotional materials.

 Brand material development